From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Connecting DV and CV States via the Tomographic JS and HP Maps

-The first step reconstructs the two-mode density operator $\hat{\rho}_{(2)}$ in the Fock basis from the symplectic tomogram, using the inverse Radon transform \eqref{sympl_tomography_inverse}.
-The second step maps $\hat{\rho}_{(2)}$ to the spin-$j$ representation via the JS transformation \eqref{1401}.
-This defines an isomorphism between the $(2j+1)$-dimensional subspace of the two-mode Fock space with fixed total excitation number $n = 2j$ and the Hilbert space of a spin-$j$ particle.
-Finally, the relation \eqref{spin_deqaunt} between the spin tomogram $\omega_j(m,\Omega)$ and the density matrix operator of the spin system is used.
-As we mentioned before, the inversion of \eqref{1401} is done throught the restricted state \eqref{inv_1409}.
-To this end, we introduce the \textit{restricted symplectic tomogram} as which can be considered as a projection of the full symplectic tomogram \eqref{eq:deq-simpl} to the $2j$ excitation subspace.
-While $\hat{\mathcal{U}}(\mathbf{x}, \boldsymbol{\mu}, \boldsymbol{\nu})$ acts on the entire Fock space, the trace effectively restricts it to the $2j+1$ dimensional sector.
-For the states confined to $S_{2j}$ the reverse transformation can be represented as a composition of three maps:
+The first step reconstructs the one- and two-mode density operators $\hat{\rho}_{(1)}$ and $\hat{\rho}_{(2)}$ from the symplectic tomogram via the inverse Radon transform \eqref{sympl_tomography_inverse}.
+The second step applies the JS \eqref{1401} or HP \eqref{1249} mappings, establishing an isomorphism between the fixed $n=2j$ Fock subspace and the spin-$j$ Hilbert space.
+The final step uses the relation \eqref{spin_deqaunt} between the spin density operator and the spin tomogram.
+For states supported on $S_{2j}$, the reverse transformation is given by